yaegassy/coc-volar/README.md

 - `volar.enable`: Enable coc-volar extension, default: `true`
 - `volar.useWorkspaceTsdk`: Use workspace (project) detected tsLibs in volar. if false, use coc-volar's built-in tsLibs, default: `false`
+- `volar.scaffoldSnippets.enable`: Enable/disable scaffold snippets completion.
+Typing `vue` or `vuedc` will output completion suggestions.
+This snippets completion feature will only work on the first line of the file, default: `true`
 - `volar.diagnostics.enable`: Enable/disable the Volar diagnostics, default: `true`
 - `volar.diagnostics.tsLocale`: Locale of diagnostics messages from typescript, valid option: `["cs", "de", "es", "fr", "it", "ja", "ko", "en", "pl", "pt-br", "ru", "tr", "zh-cn", "zh-tw"]`, default: `"en"`
 - `volar.maxMemory`: Maximum memory (in MB) that the server should use.
 On some systems this may only have effect when runtime has been set.
 Minimum 256.